 This is your application ID, and you'll need it later.

-Provide a description for the new client secret and set the expiration for this secret key.
+Enter a description for the new client secret, and then set the expiration for this secret key.

-When the secret expires, a new secret key will need to be generated and updated in the Commvault software.
+When the secret expires, you must generate a new secret key and update that value in the Commvault software.

-On the Access Control (IAM) tab within the resource group settings, add the SQL Managed Instance Contributor role to the application.
+Go to the resource group settings of the managed instance for the client that you want to configure, on the Access Control (IAM) tab, add the SQL Managed Instance Contributor role to the application.

 To obtain the Tenant ID from the public Azure cloud, select Azure Active Directory > Properties > Directory ID.